Attachment and Mental Health: Understanding Attachment Disorders

 "For many [people with] borderline, 'out of sight, out of mind' is an excruciatingly real truism.
 Panic sets in when [they are] separated from a loved one because the separation feels permanent," says Jerold J. Kreisman, "Although the [person] may not be consciously aware of this dilemma, [they] frequently place a friend or relation in a no-win situation in which the other person is condemned no matter which way [they] go.”

 People managing borderline personality disorder often live with an intense fear that their loved will abandon them.
-You may have felt the strain of being in a relationship with someone managing this fear, because they check on you often and may overreact when you are simply going to the grocery store.
+You may have felt the strain of being in a relationship with someone managing this fear because they check on you often and may overreact when you are simply going to the grocery store.
 Thus, “Don’t leave me!”
 Then, they may be so overwhelmed with these feelings that they are tempted to break up with you and say, “I hate you!”

 Your attachment style is thought to be set in stone when you were a child in how your parents or other caregivers cared for you.
 However, not everything is set in stone.
 There is help for those with an unhealthy attachment style.
-Attachment therapy is available and can help anyone who wants to try.
+Attachment therapy is available and can help anyone who wants to try it.

-Attachment-focused therapy
+Attachment-focused therapy for mental health

 Even if you have heard repeatedly that you cannot change your attachment style, there is no way to find out unless you try.
 There is hope for anyone who wants to change.
-Attachment-focused therapy can help you identify the source of your attachment challenges and help you to change your negative thought patterns or behaviors that keep you from forming secure connections as an adult.
+Attachment-focused therapy can help you identify the source of your attachment challenges and help you change your negative thought patterns or behaviors that keep you from forming secure connections as an adult.

-If you are unable to meet with a therapist in-person, be confident in knowing that research supports the efficacy of online therapy.
-For example, online therapy has been shown to be as effective as in-person therapy, with people showing improved mental health disorder symptoms with regular talk-therapy sessions.
+If you are unable to meet with a therapist in person, be confident in knowing that research supports the efficacy of online therapy.
+For example, online therapy has been shown to be as effective as in-person therapy, with people showing improved mental health disorder symptoms with regular talk therapy sessions.
 If you or your loved one has an unhealthy attachment style, you can get therapy from a licensed therapist or counselor at Regain.us.
 Online therapy can be done from the comfort of your own home on your phone, laptop, or other electronic devices.
 Do not hesitate to set up an appointment with a therapist, especially if you are feeling like you cannot manage it on your own.

 Takeaway